Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 * The Pod Owner is awarded shares according to the sum of effective balances proven.
 See [`EigenPodManager.recordBeaconChainETHBalanceUpdate`](./EigenPodManager.md#recordbeaconchainethbalanceupdate)

 *Requirements*:
-* Caller MUST be the Pod Owner
+* Caller MUST be EITHER the Pod Owner or Proof Submitter
 * Pause status MUST NOT be set: `PAUSED_EIGENPODS_VERIFY_CREDENTIALS`
 * Input array lengths MUST be equal
 * `beaconTimestamp`: